yuval59/CS2_Obsidian/Notes.md

 - I haven't played Premier, but I've played comps and I've done lineups and aim training.
 - I added recoil training yesterday, and I feel it helps a lot
 - I've been feeling pretty good in-game for the past couple days, I think this is helping quite a bit.
 I've top-fragged or at least middle-fragged pretty consistently.
 I think the lineups are helping quite a lot in-game too, just knowing I can smoke whatever I want and knowing spots and such is very useful
+## 25/7/2024
+- I've just finished playing for like, 7 hours straight.
+I just joined games and whenever I found someone who was decent or fun to play with I just added him and we kept going, slowly amassing 4 players this way.
+- Some of them good, some less, but I mainly concentrated on the vibes.
+- I've top-fragged with a 2+ K/D for 5 or 6 games in a row, absolutely demolishing the competition.
+- When we started losing (We had 3 games with _really_ unfortunate teammates) this obviously slowed down, but I still top-fragged, maintaining positive K/D the whole way through.
+- I feel like I improved a whole lot from doing this, but I need to keep going.
+- My teammates complimented my calling skills and said that it helped them, which means I'm finally getting better on that front as well!
+## 27/7/2024
+- Yesterday was the first day during which I did not play or do anything since the beginning of this challenge, because my sleeping schedule was so messed up I was just tired.
+Over two weeks without missing a day?
+I'll take it!
+- I'd like to re-organize my lineups by where they land instead of where they are thrown from, so I could add many more variations of the same smokes. `I haven't done this yet`